Barmaley13/VMWare-Backup/README.rst

 same date backup spread out on different backup volumes to conserve space.

 One more feature that is worth mentioning.
-During backup setup stage, script saves your backup settings to a file so those settings are saved to the hard drive. (or a solid state drive, I don't know what you might have...)
+During backup setup stage, script saves your backup settings to a file(``backup_settings.db``) so those settings are saved to the hard drive.
+(or a solid state drive, I don't know what you might have...)
+Meaning, that you can update this software without affecting your backup settings!

 Operating System Considerations
 _______________________________